aserto-dev/express-jwt-aserto/README.md

 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.

-#### policy argument
+#### packageName argument

-By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the policy name from the application name, HTTP method, and route path.
-If provided, the `policy` argument will override this and specify a policy package to use.
+By default, `is` will follow the same heuristic behavior as `jwtAuthz` - it will infer the packge name from the policy name, HTTP method, and route path.
+If provided, the `packageName` argument will override this and specify a policy package to use.

-By convention, Aserto Rego policies are named in the form `application.METHOD.path`.
-Following the node.js idiom, you can also pass it in as `application/METHOD/path`, and the path can contain the Express parameter syntax.
+By convention, Aserto Rego policies are named in the form `policyName.METHOD.path`.
+Following the node.js idiom, you can also pass it in as `policyName/METHOD/path`, and the path can contain the Express parameter syntax.

-For example, passing in `applicationName/GET/api/users/:id` will resolve to a policy called `applicationName.GET.api.users.__id`.
+For example, passing in `policyName/GET/api/users/:id` will resolve to a policy called `policyName.GET.api.users.__id`.

 #### resource argument